DerekHLeckner/homePriceAnalysis/README.md

 # homePriceAnalysis

-I wrote a cralwer for Zillow.
-It worked well, finding me listings in NYC and surrounding areas.
-However, it only provided up to 800 listings.
-For further analysis.
-I tapped into Zillow's api.
+This code executes a scraper for Zillow.
+After scraping necessarry features: property bedroom count, bathroom count, square feet, pricing, it cleans the data to make it ready for processing.